lfishRhungry/zbanner/README.md

     - output to grepable file(`-oG`);
     - output to json file(`-oJ`);
     - output to list file(`-oL`);
     - output to binary file(`-oB`): a light and special format of masscan with info like list file.
     Can not keep 'reponsed' state data in stateless mode.
     - save a pcap file(`--pcap`): raw result for later analysis.

 4. Use `--list-probes` to check stateless probes.

+5. Statistic result `responsed`(aka a PortStatus) is number of responsed target in application-layer.
+It's useful just in stateless mode.